 One panel session looked at collaboration between podcasters.
 The simple lesson: “Take time to refer to other podcasters when appropriate, they are not your rivals”.

-Twice on Saturday the idea that podcasting was not just about old, white men was mentioned.
+Twice on Saturday speakers mentioned the idea that podcasting was not just about old, white men.
 Women were well represented on Saturday: two out of the three main speakers were female and the panel sessions were mixed.

 There are many types of professional podcasts and some are damn good.
 Kaitlyn Sawrey from the ABC talked about professional quality podcasts she produces for the Australian broadcaster.
 Her production values are as high as broadcast radio.
 I was so keen to listen to these I downloaded examples while Sawrey was speaking.